openucx/ucc/docs/user_guide.md

 If for a given combination, multiple TLs have the same highest score, it is implementation-defined which of those TLs with the highest score is selected.

+Tuning UCC heuristics is also possible with the UCC configuration file (`ucc.conf`).
+This file provides a unified way of tailoring the behavior of UCC components - CLs, TLs, and ECs.
+It can contain any UCC variables of the format `VAR = VALUE`, e.g. `UCC_TL_NCCL_TUNE=allreduce:cuda:inf#alltoall:0` to force NCCL allreduce for "cuda" buffers and disable NCCL for alltoall.
+See [`contrib/ucc.conf`](../contrib/ucc.conf) for an example and the [FAQ](https://github.com/openucx/ucc/wiki/FAQ#13-ucc-configuration-file-and-priority) for further details.

 ## Logging

 To detect if Open MPI leverages UCC for a given collective one can set `OMPI_MCA_coll_ucc_verbose=3` checking for output like